spatie/laravel-typescript-transformer/README.md

 ## Usage

 Please, first read the documentation of the [typescript-transformer](https://github.com/spatie/typescript-transformer/blob/master/README.md) package.
-It contains all the information how the package works and how to create transformers, collectors and property processors.
+It contains all the information on how the package works and how to create transformers, collectors, and property processors.

-When you've configured the package with the config file, you can run following command:
+When you've configured the package with the config file, you can run the following command:

 ```bash
 php artisan typescript:transform